 Ongoing engagement and dialogue with our stockholders is important to the Company.
 We have adopted a robust and active year-round engagement philosophy that includes outreach for various purposes, including soliciting feedback in advance of filing this Proxy Statement.
 Our outreach efforts, led by the Board with input from the Compensation and Management Development Committee, sought feedback on governance priorities, compensation programs, and environmental and social issues.
 During this past year, we specifically sought additional feedback on the Company's compensation and benefit programs for our NEOs.
 We encouraged stockholders to speak with a member of the Board or a representative of the Compensation and Management Development Committee and accommodated such requests when made.

-We contac 29 of our top stock representing approximately 67% of our outstanding common stock We held approx 16 meetings with sto representing approximately 48% of our outstanding common stock
+We contacted of our top stockholders

+representing approximately 67% of our outstanding common stock representing approximately of our outstanding common stock